RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 plt.show()
 ```

-When the voltage is low, there is only a reactive power control which is activated.
-Thus, everything works as
+When the voltage is low, only the reactive power control is activated (vertical segment at
-depicted in the previous dedicated section and the choice of the projection may change the operation points for the
-lowest voltages.
+$P^{\mathrm{th.}}$); similar to what we saw in the $Q(U)$ control section.

-When the voltage is high, there are two phases:
+When the voltage is high, there are two stages:

-1. Between 230 V and 240 V, only the active power decreases to reach a production of nearly 0 W.
+1. Between 230 V and 240 V, only the active power changes.
+It decreases to about 0 W.
-2. Between 245 V and 250 V, the reactive power control increased the consumed the reactive power at 250 V.
+2. Between 245 V and 250 V, the reactive power control increases the reactive power until it
+   reaches $S^{max}$ at 250 V.

 ### Simultaneously activated controls

-In this second subsection, the active and the reactive powers controls are activated at 240 V and reach their full
+Here, the active and the reactive powers controls are both activated at 240 V and reach their full
 effect at 250 V.

-Here is a small single phase network limited to a single bus to model the behaviour of the flexible load:

 ```python
 import numpy as np